-On September 29, 2020, Arena Finance II, LLC, one of the Arena FINCOs, secured a private placement of \$45 of 6.75% senior secured notes payable to improve net returns by leveraging invested assets.
+On September 29, 2020, AFII secured a private placement of \$45 of 6.75% senior secured notes payable to improve net returns by leveraging invested assets.
 The net proceeds received from these notes are being used by the Arena FINCOs in accordance with its investment objectives.